Digital Wellbeing Initiative • Results

 Which makes us arrive at the core problem: How do we differentiate between wanted and unwanted phone use?

 What unwanted phone use means to each person is highly subjective.
-Some might want to reduce phone use that does not make them happy in the moment (hedonistic approach) while others want to reduce phone use that does not make them feel fulfilled (edudaimonic approach).
+Some might want to reduce phone use that does not make them happy in the moment (hedonistic approach), while others want to reduce phone use that does not make them feel fulfilled (eudaimonic approach).
 Since a different definition for each user is impractical, we decided on the following:

 Unwanted phone use: Phone use that a user regrets shortly after engaging with it.